Best Community Colleges in Michigan

 What it really means to be the best

 It's important to note that while the results of our quantitative analysis consider these 10 schools to be the best community colleges in Michigan, the higher education experience can be a pretty subjective thing.
 If you want to find out which of the state's 27 two-year colleges are right for you, visit a campus or two, take a virtual tour, explore the listings on this page and check things out for yourself.

 We ranked 27 community colleges in Michigan on a variety of factors related to educational offerings and student performance.
-Each school was scored on a 5-point scale, using the following six data points and the weights specified:
+Each school was scored on a 5-point scale, using the following six data points.

 - Whether the school offers credit for life experiences